- Practice Areas

 Kai H. Richter is an experienced attorney who has fought for the rights of everyday people throughout his legal career.
-As one of the leaders of Nichols Kaster’s Consumer Class Action Team, Kai has handled a number of cases on behalf of consumers against banks, mortgage servicers, debt collectors, and other large companies.
-Kai successfully argued before the First Circuit Court of Appeals in Lass v.
+As one of the leaders of Nichols Kaster’s Consumer Class Action Team, Kai has handled numerous cases on behalf of consumers against banks, mortgage servicers, and other large companies, and successfully argued before the First Circuit Court of Appeals in Lass v.
 Bank of America, N.A., 695 F.3d 129 (1st Cir.
-2012), and has negotiated several class action settlements that have made a combined total of more than $170 million in relief available to consumers nationwide.
+2012).
 In addition, Kai also is one of the leaders of the firm’s ERISA litigation team, and is currently spearheading several cases involving breach of fiduciary duty claims against companies for mismanagement of their employee retirement plans.
+During his tenure at the firm, Kai has negotiated several class action settlements that have made a combined total of more than $200 million in relief available to consumers nationwide.

 Prior to joining Nichols Kaster in April 2010, Kai managed the Complex Litigation Division of the Minnesota Attorney General's Office, where he supervised and handled a large number of consumer enforcement cases.
 For example, in June and September of 2009, Kai co-chaired a three-week trial involving claims for fraudulent sales of annuities and legal plans to over 1,200 Minnesota senior citizens, and won a favorable judgment from the trial court.
 In addition, he also spearheaded a significant enforcement action against Sprint Nextel relating to wrongfully-imposed contracts and early termination fees.